 Thoroughly wash your hands and then your Cup with warm potable water and mild/unscented soap.
 Make sure the four holes under the rim are cleaned out.
 You may also boil the cup each month prior to use.

-In a relaxed position, usually sitting on the toilet or squatting in the shower, slide the folded cup horizontally into your vagina so that the stem is within a 1/2 inch of your vaginal opening and release.
+In a relaxed position, usually sitting on the toilet or squatting in the shower, slide the folded cup into your vagina so that it is angled towards your tailbone and the stem is within a 1/2 inch of your vaginal opening and release.

-Run a finger along the rim to ensure its fully open and sealed against the vaginal walls.
+Rotate the cup to ensure its fully open and sealed against the vaginal walls.
 You can also flex your vaginal muscles to help locate it.
 Once comfortably placed, you should not feel anything.

-Work hard & Play harder!
+Work hard & play harder!
 Enjoy up to 12 hours of comfortable, odor-free & worry-free protection.
-Empty at least 2-3 times
+Empty at least 2 times per day.

 Wash your hands in warm soapy water.
 Find the stem with your thumb and index finger and pinch the grooved area above the stem to release suction.
 Remove slowly to minimize spill.
-Empty in the toilet and repeat these steps starting with Wash
+Empty in the toilet and repeat these steps.

 These are only two of the many folds you can try.